 At least one thesis committee meeting is required annually.
 In the second year, the thesis committee meeting must occur in the fall, prior to December 1.
 Participation of the external (outside BioSciences) committee member is not required at this point, but this member must be added no later than the committee meeting of the student's third year (see "Committees" section for additional information).
 It is the student's responsibility to schedule each thesis committee meeting after coordinating with the graudate program administrator and the thesis committee members and the student, briefly summarize in writing the student's past progress as well as recommendations and requirements for future progress.
-This 1-page form will be signed by the committee members and the student.
-This form should then be submitted to the graduate program administrator for addition to the student's academic file.
+This 1-page form should then be submitted to the graduate program administrator for distibution to the student and addition to the student's academic file.